kienstra/bootstrap-widget-styling/readme.md

 ## Description ##

-* Gives Bootstrap styles to widgets: "Categories," "Archives," "Pages," "Search," "Recent Posts," "Recent Comments," "Custom Menu," "Meta," and "Tag Cloud."
+* Gives Bootstrap styles to Core widgets: "Categories," "Archives," "Pages," "Search," "Recent Posts," "Recent Comments," "Custom Menu," "Meta," and "Tag Cloud."
-* Doesn't send any more files to the browser, but you must have Bootstrap 3 or later.
+* Doesn't send any files to the browser, but you must have Bootstrap 3 or later.
-* Doesn't work with "Archives" and "Categories" widgets with dropdowns.
+* Doesn't apply with "Archives" and "Categories" widgets with dropdowns.
-* Disable plugin for certain widgets, using "Settings" page.
+* Disable plugin for certain widget types, using "Settings" page.
+* Works with all widgets in the themes "DevDmBootstrap4" and "WP Bootstrap 4," and "WP Bootstrap Starter."
-* Works with all widgets in Bootstrap themes "evolve," and "Unite."
-Mostly works on "DevDmBootstrap3" (except for "Search").
-Doesn't work at all on "The Bootstrap," "Radiant," "Customizr," and "Inkzine."
+* Works with all widgets except for Search on "DevDmBootstrap3," "BPT Bootstrap," and "BootstrapFast."
+* Doesn't work at all on "The Bootstrap," "Radiant," "Customizr," and "Inkzine."
 * No setup needed, unless you want to disable it for certain widgets.

 ## Installation ##